Six Plants That Will Make You Landscape Design Genius

 3. KODIAK ORANGE® Diervilla

 Another eco-friendly alternative to burning bush, Kodiak® Orange diervilla pushes fall color to the limits with its transformation to fire embers orange.
-In the spring and summer new growth emerges a showy russet-orange which is accompanied by bright yellow flowers in summer.
+In the spring and summer, new growth emerges, a showy russet-orange, which is accompanied by bright yellow flowers in summer.
 But late summer and fall are the real show when the entire shrub turns bright citrus orange.
-This easy growing, vigorous North American native is unbothered by pests or diseases.
+This easy-growing, vigorous North American native is unbothered by pests or diseases.
 Diervilla is one of the most adaptable landscape plants you can grow.
-You" find it growing in dry shade on the shores of Lake Superior, south on the red clay soils of Georgia.
-Sometimes known as bush honeysuckle, which is just pain stupid as well as a misnomer, so just call it diervilla as the common name.
+You'll find it growing in dry shade on the shores of Lake Superior, south on the red clay soils of Georgia.
+Sometimes known as bush honeysuckle, which is just plain stupid as well as a misnomer, so just call it diervilla as the common name.
 Developed by Garden Genetics, Kodiak Orange won the Boskoop Royal Horticultural Society Silver Medal.

 Height: 3 - 4'